kgururaj/GenomicsDB_wiki/Using-the-variant-specific-customizations.md

 ## Compiling

+Requirements:
+* An MPI library
-You need some MPI library on your system and a relatively new version of gcc (C++-11 compatible).
+* A relatively new version of gcc (C++-11 compatible).
 I have been testing with gcc-4.9.1.

 Get the right branch